DNnate/CISSP-Study-Resources/CISSP-Domain-4-Objectives.md

         - converged protocols provide the ability to use existing TCP/IP supporting network infrastructure to host special or proprietary services without the need to deploy different hardware
     - Examples of converged protocols:
         - **Storage Area Network (SAN)**: a secondary network (distinct from the primary network) used to consolidate/manage various storage devices into single network-accessible storage
+           -  In some instances, a SAN may implement deduplication in order to save space by not retaining multiple copies of the same file.
+However, this can sometimes result in data loss if the one retained original is corrupted.
+           -  ✏️Deduplication replaces multiple copies of a file with a pointer to one copy.
+If the one remaining file is damaged, then all of the linked copies are damaged or inaccessible as well.
         - **Fibre Channel over Ethernet (FCoE)**: operating at layer 2, Fibre Channel is a network data-storage solution (SAN or network-attached storage (NAS)) that allows for high-speed file transfers of (up to) 128 Gbps
+        - designed to be operated over fiber-optic cables support for copper cables was added later to offer less expensive options.
+Fibre Channel typically requires its own dedicated infrastructure (separate cables).
+However, Fibre Channel over Ethernet (FCoE) can be used to support it over the existing network infrastructure.
             - FCoE can be used over existing network infrastructure
+            - FCoE typically requires 10 Gbps Ethernet in order to support the Fibre Channel protocol.
             - FCoE used to encapsulate Fibre Channel over Ethernet networks
             - with this technology, Fibre Channel operates as a Network layer (OSI layer 3) protocol, replacing IP as the payload of a standard Ethernet network
         - **Internet Small Computer Sysetms Interface (iSCSI)**: operating at layer 3, iSCSI is a network storage standard based on IP, used to enable location-independent file storage, transmission, and retrieval over LAN, WAN, or public internet connections